The Fastest Way To Decide

 POST responses are not cached by default.
 Even if you return Cache-Control: max-age=3600 on a POST response, most caches will ignore it.
 This is intentional — POST implies a state change, and caching state-changing operations would be dangerous.

-Browser Behavior on Refresh
+Browser Behavior On Refresh

 When a user refreshes a page loaded via GET, the browser simply re-sends the GET request silently.